FEATURED TRIPS

 PACE, WEATHER, AND TRAVEL CONDITIONS:

-Temperatures will be warm to hot, with high humidity.
+Temperatures can be variable at this time of year, but will likely be warm to hot, with high humidity.
 Expect a temperature range from lows in the mid-50’s to highs in the mid-80’s.
-Rain or thunderstorms are always possible, so bring a poncho or rain jacket.
-Biting insects such as mosquitoes and no-see-ums may be present.
+Rain is always possible, so bring a poncho or rain jacket.
+Biting insects such as mosquitoes or chiggers may be present.

 Additional information about the tour, with specific meeting times, a list of participants, addresses of motels, lists of things to bring, a reading list, a list of probable/possible birds, further information about weather, dress, etc., will be mailed to all participants well in advance of the tour.

-Cost for this tour is $3,395.00, based on double occupancy.
-Single supplement (if you request single occupancy or we are unable to find you a roommate) is $300.
-A deposit of $500 will confirm your space until February 23, 2024 when full payment becomes due.
+PRICE: Estimated cost for this tour is $3,195 based on double occupancy; single supplement (if we are unable to find you a roommate, or if you request single occupancy) is $400.
+A deposit of $500 will hold your place until September 6, 2025 when full payment becomes due.

 PRICE INCLUDES:

-Hotel accommodations for seven nights, tour leadership, ground transportation while in Louisiana, ferry fees, and entry fees.
-It does not include meals or airfare to/from Lafayette.
+Hotel accommodations for seven (7) nights, tour leadership, ground transportation while in Texas, and entry fees.
+It does not include meals, incidentals, personal items or airfare to/from Texas.

 SEND DEPOSITS & OTHER PAYMENTS TO: